Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 The mapping process of knowledge-driven soil mapping can be summarized as follows [@MacMillan2005CJSS; @MacMillan2010DSM]:

-1.  *Sample the study area using cross-sections*;
+1.  *Sample the study area using transects oriented along topographic cross-sections*;

-2.  *Assign soil types to each landform position or at each sample location*;
+2.  *Assign soil types to each landform position and at each sample location*;

 3.  *Derive DEM parameters and other auxiliary data sets*;

-4.  *Develop (fuzzy) rules relating the distribution of soil classes to the auxiliary variables*;
+4.  *Develop (fuzzy) rules relating the distribution of soil classes to the auxiliary (mainly topographic) variables*;

-5.  *Implement (fuzzy) rules to allocate soil classes (or compute memberships) to each grid location*;
+5.  *Implement (fuzzy) rules to allocate soil classes (or compute class probabi;ities) for each grid location*;

 6.  *Generate soil property values for each soil class using representative observations (class centers)*;

-7.  *Estimate values of the target soil variable at grid locations using allocated soil class or membership values and central soil property values for each soil class*;
+7.  *Estimate values of the target soil variable at each grid location using a weighted average of allocated soil class or membership values and central soil property values for each soil class*;

 In mathematical terms, soil property prediction based on fuzzy soil classification values using the SOLIM approach @Zhu2001